 Seven-thousand-five-hundred-and-forty-seven deliveries.
 That’s how many times Dr. James D. Via has delivered babies since coming on board with the practice.
 For each delivery, Dr. Via has kept a record in his journal: date, patient, room number, time, chart number, parity, anesthesia, age, primary M.D., comments, husband (“there always used to be one,” he noted), c-section or vaginal delivery, weight, sex, time of delivery, Apgar scores.
 “Eighty of the 7,547 have been twin deliveries, with two sets of triplets, one of those identical triplets — very rare.”
 Calculator in hand, Dr. Via divided, “Eighty sets of twins — that’s one in 94, which is very close to the national incidence of twin births.
 In 2003 – 2004, my c-section rate was 17.6 percent.”
 Dr. Via is a man who cares deeply and precisely about his work.

 The next physician to join the growing practice was Jon Crockford, M.D., in 1978.
 He was joined in 1985 by Dr. C. Dwight Groves.
-The following year, Dr. Crockford proposed the addition of a full-time Marriage and Family Therapist to the practice, and Dr. Barbara Kersey was hired as a mid-level provider.
+The following year, Dr. Crockford proposed the addition of a full-time Marriage and Family Therapist to the practice, and Dr. Barbara Kersey was hired as an Advanced Practice Provider.
 The idea was revolutionary at the time, and The Group For Women continues to be the only OB-GYN practice in the area to employ a full-time mental health professional.

 By this time, most of Obstetrical & Gynecological Associates of Tidewater’s patients had been calling the practice “The Group,” because it was easier to say.
 So in 1987, the practice officially changed its name to “The Group For Women.”